How to Apply

 Note: Do not assume you won’t be eligible for federal or state financial aid.
 Many institutional and private scholarships require that you complete the FAFSA to be considered for these types of awards.
 If your household’s financial situation drastically changes, you will be able to request an appeal.
 By appealing a financial aid award, some students are able to secure thousands of dollars in additional grants and student loans.

-A.B.
-540 / DACA students: Upload a copy of ONE of the following:
+Students with non-resident status, including A.B.
+540/DACA: Upload a copy of ONE of the following:

 - First two pages of your parent or guardian’s most recent Federal Tax Forms 1040.